-Electronic Store is a Website that lists all the products or services a business wishes to sell, thus enabling customers to purchase them using the Internet itself.
+Electronic Store is a Website that lists all the products or services a business wishes to sell, thus enabling customers to purchase them by using the Internet itself.

 E-store sites provide physical goods and services.

 The cost of providing information on the Web is low (unlike a Catalog, in which each page adds to the cost), and therefore, electronic stores can provide much information.
-In addition, electronic stores can also add value providing dynamic information.
+In addition, electronic stores can also add value by providing dynamic information.

 E-mail can also serve the purpose of E-store.
 This is because, e-mail is essentially a collection of e-stores.
 The mail usually provides all the computer information needed for e-commerce, and advertises the mail to potential customers.
 In return, the stores pay the mail a monthly fee or some percentage of sales.